 Accepting responsibility for your successes (and failures) may feel intimidating if you are not used to it.
 But once you take this step, you will see how empowering it is to understand that you are in control of your own fate and have the ability to lead yourself to success.
 Don’t wait for someone else to take notice of you and give you the career or personal achievements you’ve been waiting for.
 Take the initiative, make a plan, and take the steps you need to in order to succeed.
 Stop making excuses about why or how outside influences are keeping you down.
 I challenge you to take complete responsibility for your life and everything in it and watch how your mind will change from feeling embittered and stuck to feeling empowered and freed from outside influences.

 Focus on the aspects of life that you can control

-When you are first setting your goals, remember to start small and achievable.
-For example, if you struggle with depression or mental health, set a goal to take a shower and get dressed every day.
+When setting your goals, remember to start small and achievable.
+For example, if you struggle with depression or mental health, set a goal to shower and get dressed every day.
 Wanting to improve your financial situation?
-Set a goal to only spend on your necessities (groceries, housing, etc.) for one month and see how much you save!
-You may be surprised at how your smaller goals add up and help you achieve much greater goals.
+Set a goal to only spend one month on your necessities (groceries, housing, etc.) and see how much you save!
+You may be surprised at how your smaller goals help you achieve much greater goals.